Mallory Hagan: 2018 congressional run

 Hagan ran for Alabama's 3rd congressional district in the 2018 congressional election as a Democrat, after she had been asked to do so by her fellow citizens.
 Hagan was endorsed by the Alabama New South Alliance, the Retail, Wholesale and Department Store Union, End Citizens United, Lilly Ledbetter, and received a "Gun Sense Candidate" distinction from Moms Demand Action.
 In the first quarter, Hagan raised over $100k for her congressional race.
 Her campaign was ultimately unsuccessful.
 She was defeated in the election by incumbent Mike Rogers.
 While Hagan had explained in a 2013 interview as Miss America that she could not imagine to ever go into politics, she now said after her candidacy that "running for office [was] the thing [she was] the single most proud of".

 Post election

 After the 2018 election, Hagan did marketing and social media work for the Miss America organization.
 She also served as communications director for Michael Bloomberg's presidential campaign in Alabama during the race for the 2020 Democratic presidential nomination.
-In 2020, she moved to Madison, Alabama and became a communications manager for the Business Outreach Center Network, working with small business owners from underserved communities such as immigrants and women.
+In 2020, she moved to Madison, Alabama, and became a communications manager for the Business Outreach Center Network, working with small business owners from underserved communities such as immigrants and women.

 Hagan ran for a seat in the Alabama House of Representatives against sitting House Speaker Mac McCutcheon in District 25 in the 2022 election.

-She now works at The Dance Company INC in Madison, AL.
+She now works at The Dance Company INC in Madison.